 Does this sound like you?
 If not, check our full list of applicant categories.

 To be eligible for admission, you must meet the College Academic Distribution Requirements, or CADRs, established by the Washington Student Achievement Council.

 - If you are applying while still in high school, you must maintain a satisfactory academic record and complete graduation before you can enroll at the university.

-- For priority consideration, submit your WSU Vancouver application by Jan.
-31 for fall semester and Nov.
+- For priority consideration, submit your admission application by March 31 for fall semester and Nov.
 15 for spring.
 Later applications are accepted if space is available.
 If you decide to attend at a different time, you’ll have to re-apply.

-- Submit the freshman admission application and pay the $50 application fee
+Submit the admission application and pay the application fee.

 14204 NE Salmon Creek Ave.

 Please note: When ordering an electronic transcript from a school that partners with e-Script Safe, National Student Clearinghouse or Parchment, do not enter an email address.
 The partner agency will send us your transcript directly.

 If your school does not partner with one of the listed agencies, request that your school mail a sealed official transcript to the address above.

 Homeschool student?
 Send your official General Education Development (GED) exam results or an academic resume that documents all subjects studied.